Subhangmokkarala/SpeechAURA/README.md

 # SpeechAURA
  Emotion Insight from Voice

- ### will make a package so that user can import this libarary and input a voice file as input and get spectral form and mfcc plot
+ ### will make a package so that user can import this library and input a voice file as input and get spectral form and mfcc plot

 ## package

  ```bash
 pip install speechaura
 ```

 ### if file given as input isnt in wav file we will converet it into wav from mp3 etc
 ### guess we will also add model evaluation and model saving and delete comments and package it tooo maybe bot ?
 ## about dataset